swaptacular/swpt_login/README.md

 Swaptacular service that manages OAuth2 login and consent
 =========================================================

+**IMPORTANT NOTE: The implementation of this service is provisional.
+Organizations running Swaptacular debtors and creditors agents are encouraged to use their own implementations, which take into account their concrete security and user management policies.**

 This service uses [ORY Hydra](https://www.ory.sh/hydra/docs/) to implement the OAuth2 login and consent for [Swaptacular](https://swaptacular.github.io/overview).
 The ultimate